Learn about crosslisted and equivalent courses.

 You may request a change in discipline for a cross-listed course if needed to make the course populate correctly in Degree Works.
 A CASL academic advisor can help you with the required paperwork, either in an appointment or during drop-ins.

-Some classes have different course number but, in credit hours toward degree, they have been determined to be equivalent, and may only be counted once in degree credit.
-For example: Math 104, Pre-Calc: Mgt, Life and Soc Sci (w/o Trig) is equivalent to Math 105, Pre-Calc (with Trig).
+Equivalent courses are two different courses that are similar enough in content that only one may count for credit hours towards degree.
+For example: Math 104 (College Algebra) is equivalent to Math 105 (Pre-Calculus).
 A student must elect one or the other.
 A business major or minor allows Math 104, a science major generally takes Math 105.